MohammedDev-yt/Advance-Caption-Bot/README.md

 del_rem_words - To delete Remove words List. replace_words - To add Replace Words.
 del_replace_words - To Delete Replace Words.
-broadcast - Boadcast Message To Users. total_users - Total No. Of Users. ban - Ban a user unban - Unban a user banlist - Check ban users addadmin - Add a admin removeadmin - Remove a admin adminlist - Check Admin added list restart - Restart The Bot.
+broadcast - Boadcast Message To Users [Owner only] total_users - Total No. Of Users [Owner only] ban - Ban a user [Owner only] unban - Unban a user [Owner only] banlist - Check ban users [Owner only] addadmin - Add a admin [Owner only] removeadmin - Remove a admin [Owner only] adminlist - Check Admin added list [Owner only] restart - Restart The Bot [Owner only]
 </pre>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">